 It was June of 2014 when God first burdened my heart with the needs of those battling addiction.
-God used Brianna's experiences, story, and life to touch me in a way unlike He never has.
-Then He began opening doors and creating opportunities that showed me together we would make a difference.
+God used Brianna's experiences, story, and life to touch me in a way unlike He ever has.
+Then, He began opening doors and creating opportunities that showed me together we would make a difference.
 So here we are changing lives and saving lives.
 For certain God gets the glory but without so many feet and hands moving for Him we would not have the impact that we have!

 Join us and believe with us!

-I have been a foster parent for ten years.
+I have been a foster parent for 13 years.
 All the children who have come to us have lived through addiction.
 I have seen how addiction affects the lives of these children and how their innocence is lost.
 I want to be able to help these parents learn the necessary skills to regain custody of their children.
 I have graduated with a degree in Human Services and Addiction Studies.
 I am also a Certified Peer Recovery Coach with the Jay County Drug Prevention Coalition.
 I have always felt the need to help others and am blessed to be a part of this organization.

 Hello!
 My name is Kandi Sapp.
 I am the secretary for the ABLBH office in Portland, IN.
 I am a Jay County native and I have always known I wanted my career to involve helping others.
 I graduated with my Bachelor of Social Work Degree from Indiana Wesleyan University in 2019.
 I am married, have kids, and love music.